Wenbo-Ge/Web-Develop/README.md

 		{{ kint(faqs) }} or
 		{{ kint(faqs[0]) }} or
 		{{ kint(faqs[0].a) }}

+# striptags
+	The striptags filter strips SGML/XML tags and replace adjacent whitespace by one space:

+	{{ some_html|striptags }}

 # Good css library and JS library
 tailwind css and apline js